Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 }
 ```

-The `DeploymentDefinition` [JSON Schema](./deployment.definition.schema.json) defines the following properties and
+The `OrchestrationDefinition` [JSON Schema](./orchestration.definition.schema.json) defines the following properties and
 types:

 - `type`: The definition type used when creating a corresponding resource.
-- `apiVersion`: The API version the definition applies to.
+- `active`: If the definition is active.
+- `activities`: Defines the sequence of activities that are executed as part of the orchestration.
-- `resource`: The resource metadata, which is used to create API endpoints for deployment resources of the definition
+- `input`: The input data for the orchestration.
-  type.
-- `versions`: Contains one or more versions of the deployment definition.

-Each version defines the following properties:

-- `version`: The version of the deployment definition.
+- `output`: The output data from the orchestration.
-- `active`: Indicates whether the version is active, i.e., deployments at that version level can be created and run.
-- `schema`: The schema for input properties when creating a deployment resource of the definition type.
-Currently,
+- `schema`: The schema for input data.
-  `openAPIV3Schema` is the only supported schema type.
-Activities may reference input properties.
-- `orchestration`: Defines the sequence of activities that are executed to deploy the resource.

 The orchestration is a collection of activities.
 Activities form a Directed Acyclic Graph (DAG) by declaring
 dependencies using the `dependsOn` property.
-At deployment time, the activities will be ordered using a topological sort
+At execution time, the activities will be ordered using a topological sort
 and grouping activities into tiers of parallel execution steps based on their dependencies.

 An activity has the following properties: